-- No. This is a time limited RMTS designed to run for one month.
-The expected time study dates are May 1-31, 2020.
+- No. This is a time limited RMTS designed to run for 30 days.
+The expected time study dates are October 15 – November 15, 2020.

 As a HCS or TxHML provider, who and when will PCG contact me?

-- If you are a provider of HCS or TxHmL services, your entity contact and/or financial contact designated in the STAIRS system should have received an email from PCG requesting a roster for this RMTS.
+- If you are a provider of HCS or TxHmL services, your entity contact and/or financial contact designated in the STAIRS system should have received an email from PCG requesting a staff roster for this RMTS on August 17, 2020.

-What should a HCS or TxHmL provider do, if they didn’t not receive a notification from PCG?
+What should a HCS or TxHmL provider do, if they do not receive a notification from PCG?

 I received an email from PCG regarding a staff roster.
 What is the purpose of the staff roster?

-- All current providers of HCS and TxHmL services who contract with HHSC should complete a staff roster with applicable employed administrative staff (further detailed below) and return to TXHHSCRMTS@pcgus.com by 3/6/2020.
+- All current providers of HCS and TxHmL services who contract with HHSC should complete a staff roster with applicable employed administrative staff (further details below) and return to TXHHSCRMTS@pcgus.com by September 15, 2020.

 - Each RMTS participant will be identified by PCG from the submitted staff rosters.

-Who should be included on the RMTS staff roster?
+Who should be included on the RMTS roster?